MaxPower15/inject-css/README.markdown

 to be the most specific on the page, and to only target the elements you care about.

 *Note that this plugin does not absolutely guarantee the most specific selector possible in CSS.*
-The selectors are comprised of a tag-id-class combo for every ancestor node of the target, and the target node itself.
+The selectors are comprised of a tag-id combo for every ancestor node of the target, and the target node itself.
 To get a more specific selector, we would need to explicitly target every attributes for each node.
 But that's slow and not cross-browser compatible.
 That said, the situations where someone would have a more specific selector are rare and mostly contrived.
 You can also use the "important" option